shatha893/Notes/CCNA/Semester#2/5 STP/STP.md

    * Fast Ethernet ==path=cost== 19
    * Ethernet ==path=cost== 100

- * When a switch has *multiple* equal-cost paths to the root bridge, the switch will a port using the following criteria
+ * When a switch has *multiple* equal-cost paths to the root bridge, the switch will decide what's the Root Port using the following criteria
    1. Lowest sender BID.
    2. Lowest sender port priority.
    3. Lowest sender port ID.